phylum-dev/phylum-ci/docs/integrations/bitbucket_pipelines.md

         clone:
           depth: full
         script:
-          - phylum-ci
+          - phylum-ci -vv
 ```

 This configuration contains pipeline definitions for the `pull-requests` and `default` start conditions.
 It will
 run for _all_ pull requests and pushes to _any_ branch.
-It does not override any of the `phylum-ci` arguments, which
+It provides debug output but otherwise does not override any of
-are all either optional or default to secure values.
-Let's take a deeper dive into each part of the configuration:
+the `phylum-ci` arguments, which are all either optional or default to secure values.
+Let's take a deeper dive into
+each part of the configuration:

 ### User-defined variables